Reading Time: 3 Minutes

 The purpose of the inspections is to protect yourself and your investment from damage and is therefore critical when deciding to rent out your property.
 Being the owner of a rental property does come with some inherited risks such as property damage, evictions and vacancies.
 One of the best ways to protect yourself against these losses is to partner with a reputable rental agency.

-HouseME specializes in offering services such as professional property inspections, eviction cover and tenant screening to ensure that you get the best tenants right off the bat and that your investment is protected all along the way.
+HouseME specializes in offering services such as professional property inspections, eviction cover for landlords and tenant screening to ensure that you get the best tenants right off the bat and that your investment is protected all along the way.
+View our range of helpful and cost-effective services to make property management a breeze for all landlords

 Ben Shaw and Kyle Bradley are Co-founders of Proptech Company, HouseME, Winner of Seedstars World’s Best Start-Up Company in Cape Town.